 These three are all stunning beaches on the Lizard Peninsula with islands, blow holes and hidden beaches ripe for exploration.
 Each has it’s own flavour and is distinct and unique – we think they are truly unmissable!
-(Top Tip: during the height of summer avoid the beautiful Kynance Cove like the plague – far, far to many people!)
+(Top tip: during the height of summer avoid the beautiful Kynance Cove like the plague – far, far too many people!)

 Why not head out through a sea arch on the right hand side of the beach.
 This spot is only accessible at low tide and we know you’ll have the beach to yourselves.
 There is a huge rock for sunbathing, known as the “frying pan” – remember to take sun screen!

 Active England’s swimming holidays are the perfect balance of exploration and relaxation, immersing guests in some of the most iconic swims and walking trails throughout Devon, Cornwall and the South West.
 Join one of our friendly groups, meet like-minded people and discover new and iconic swims – from the water up!